 2. Las Cuevas Beach in Trinidad – best beach for family fun

-The next large bay after Maracas Bay, Trinidad is Las Cuevas.
+The next large bay after Maracas Bay, Trinidad is Las Cuevas, probably my favourite of all Trinidad beaches.
 Continue along the north coast road just 7km further and you will come across this gorgeous sweeping bay.
 The beach gets its name from the rocky cliffs along part of its edge.
-These make for some great exploring for the kids but also provide plenty of much needed shade.
+These make for some great exploring for the kids but also provide plenty of much-needed shade.

 Facilities are also available at this beach and there is one restaurant/bar.
 Some chairs are available for rent at the entrance to the beach but not further along.
 Walk further along the beach and any people you might encounter here will be gone.
 There is even occasionally a decent beginner surf break at the far end of the beach!
 It’s also a great beach for games as there are large expanses of flat sand.